bg

 • Is Solana mined like Bitcoin?

 No, Solana does not use mining.
-It is secured through Proof of Stake (PoS), where participants called validators lock up SOL tokens (a process known as staking) to validate transactions and create new blocks in exchange for rewards.
+It is secured through a Proof-of-Stake (PoS) consensus mechanism.
+Token holders, known as validators, lock up SOL tokens (a process called staking) to validate transactions and create new blocks in exchange for rewards.

 • What are the main risks associated with Solana?